elemental/elemental-web/source/doc-dev/core/dist_matrix/ADM.rst

    }
    A.ProcessQueues();

-.. cpp:class:: AbstractDistMatrix<T>
+.. cpp:class:: AbstractDistMatrix<scalarType>

    .. rubric:: Constructors and destructors

-   .. cpp:function:: AbstractDistMatrix( AbstractDistMatrix<T>&& A ) noexcept
+   .. cpp:function:: AbstractDistMatrix( AbstractDistMatrix<scalarType>&& A ) noexcept

       A C++11 move constructor which transfers the metadata from the specified matrix over to the new matrix as a means of cheaply transferring